Wasatch-Biolabs-Bfx/MethylSeqR/README.md

 ```{r, eval = FALSE}
 browseVignettes("MethylSeqR")
 ```
-and click on HTML in your browser.
+in R and click on HTML in your browser.
 Or, to browse the vignette in your R environment, call

 ```{r, eval = FALSE}
 vignette("MethylSeqRWalkthrough")